-Windows® XP/2000 Users

-- Windows® XP Click on Start > Control Panel.
-Make sure you are in Classic View.
-Double-click on the Network Connections icon. - Windows® 2000 From the desktop, right-click My Network Places > Properties. - Right-click on the Local Area Connection which represents your D-Link wireless network adapter (or other adapter) which will be connected to your router. - Highlight Internet Protocol (TCP/IP) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router.
+Windows® XP - Click on Start > Control Panel > Network Connections.
+Windows® 2000 - From the desktop, right-click My Network Places > Properties.

+Right-click on the Local Area Connection which represents your D-Link network adapter and select Properties.

+Highlight Internet Protocol (TCP/IP) and click Properties.

+Click Use the following IP address and enter an IP address that is on the same subnet as your network or the LAN IP address on your router. ? × Internet Protocol (TCP/IP) Properties

+You can get IP settings assigned automatically if your network supports this capability.
+Otherwise, you need to ask your network administrator fo

-Example: If the router's LAN IP address is 192.168.0.1, make your IP address 192.168.0.X where X is a number between 2 and 99.
+Example: If the router's LAN IP address is 192.168.0.1, make your IP address 192,168,0,X where X is a number between 2 and 99.
 Make sure that the number you choose is not in use on the network.

-- Set Default Gateway the same as the LAN IP address of your router or gateway. - Set Primary DNS the same as the LAN IP address of your router or gateway. - The Secondary DNS is optional (you may enter a DNS server from your ISP). - Click OK to save your settings.
+Set Default Gateway the same as the LAN IP address of your router (192.168.0.1).

+Set Primary DNS the same as the LAN IP address of your router (192.168.0.1).
+The Secondary DNS is not needed or you may enter a DNS server from your ISP.

+Click OK twice to save your settings.